GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2026-30-07-modulith-gcp-pubsub.md

 But what if your infrastructure runs entirely on Google Cloud, and you need to externalize these events to GCP Pub/Sub?
 There is no Pub/Sub externalizer, so you have to wire it up yourself.

+{% include image.html src="/assets/trapani-sicily.jpg" alt="Trapani - Sicily - I'm pretty sure she is not reading about Spring or GCP." %}

 In this article we will walk through a complete, production-ready implementation journey.
 We'll start by establishing a solid architectural foundation, move on to safely producing and consuming events, and finally harden the system with advanced Pub/Sub features like dead-letter queues, message ordering, and local emulator testing.

 *(Note: This guide uses Spring Boot 4.1, Spring Modulith 2.1, and Spring Cloud GCP 8.1.
 Every example is from a working repository, and almost all of it runs against the local Pub/Sub emulator—no real GCP project required.)*

-{% include image.html src="/assets/trapani-sicily.jpg" alt="Trapani - Sicily" %}
+Repository with full code is here: https://github.com/GaetanoPiazzolla/modulith-gcp-pubsub

 ## Part 1: The Foundation